gryphonshafer/MojoX-Linda/README.md

 # CONFIGURATION

-`linda` will initially try to find and load a configuration file via a call to [Config::App](https://metacpan.org/pod/Config%3A%3AApp)'s `find`.
-If `find` returns a configuration, `linda` will look in that configuration under `mojolicious/linda` for settings.
+`linda` will initially try to find and load a configuration file via a call to [Config::App](https://metacpan.org/pod/Config%3A%3AApp).
+If that returns a configuration, `linda` will look in that configuration under `mojolicious/linda` for settings.
 Any settings will be overwritten by any explicit command-line settings.

 # SEE ALSO